AhmedMaher123384/BookReview-System/README.md

 ## Setup
 1. Clone the repository.
-2. Configure your database credentials in `enviroment in docker-compose`.
+2. Configure your database credentials in `enviroment in docker-compose.yml`.
 3. Set up Maven:
    ```bash
    mvn clean install